 Habitat | found in open areas, such as plains | Found in thick vegetation |

-Mother-calf Behavior | The calf normally runs in front of its mother , with the mother using her horn to direct the calf by tapping it on the rear. | The female runs in front of the calf, to clear the pathway. |
+Mother-calf Behavior | Calf normally walks in front, mother uses her horn to direct the calf. | Mother walks in front of the calf to clear the pathway. |

 Diet | grass | woody growth or fibrous plants |